Post8 MOST LIKELY PEOPLE FOR AN IN-HOUSE ASSEMBLY

 However, by reading below, you’ll get a comprehensive overview of the Crib’s potential and usefulness in your work environment.

 A place for everything and everything in its place is a crucial concept in 5S principles, and the Flexpipe Crib is an accurate reflection of this concept.
-This structure features 3 distinct sections: cutting workstation, centrally-located shelf unit, and tube storage cart.
+This structure features three distinct sections: cutting workstation, centrally-located shelf unit, and tube storage cart.

 The cutting workstation includes a platform to set up a saw, storage shelves for your tools, and a drawer with foam cutouts to store small tools.